 The last couple of months have been exhausting 😓 both personally and professionally, hence the silence on the blog.
 But I'm finally back and ready to share something new with you.
 Maybe you'll find it useful 😊

-Anyway, Present Simple had to happen so the clock was inevitable.
-To help my kids study telling time in their self-study period I've created a couple of materials.
+Anyway, Present Simple had to happen so 'the clock' was inevitable.
+To help my kids study telling time in their individual work cycle I've created a couple of materials.
 As per usual, the materials are created in a way that doesn't require teacher's help whatsoever.

 The first material (on the picture above it's the one in a plastic envelope) is based on a great game created by Pomysły Przy Tablicy.
 I used the clocks created for this game and put my own spin on them by turning them into a matching activity.
 I also added "digital clocks" so that the kids can practise both types of clocks.
 I've also recorded the time on each clock using PenPals so the kids can work with it as a reading or listening activity.
 The listening part of the activity works as the error correction mechanism as well - after matching the clocks to their written form, the student listens to the time and checks if it's the same as what is written on the big clock.